adilevy1011/streaming/docs/how_to_use.md

 Artwork is cached for faster loading.
 The application checks the bucket’s current image timestamp and automatically refreshes cached artwork when the image changes.

-### Notes
-- Do not be surprised if sometimes your images / folder updates don't update immediately.
-Video and image files are big and they take a while to fetch.
-- If you want to make sure it your image preview/folder structure took effect, press the "Refresh library" button.
-It will wipe out the cache and load the updated database.

 ### Disclaimer
 - This setup technically does not require a pro subscription to supabase, but Supabase does have a limit of 50mg per file on free projects.
 So if you build this server using a free tier project you will not be able to host large video files.